AdobeDocs/pass.en/help/authentication/benefits-of-using-the-clientless-devicetype-parameter-in-pass-metrics.md

 ---
-title: Benefits of using the Clientless deviceType parameter in Adobe Pass authentication metrics
+title: Benefits of using the Clientless deviceType parameter in Adobe Pass Authentication metrics
-description: Benefits of using the Clientless deviceType parameter in Adobe Pass authentication metrics
+description: Benefits of using the Clientless deviceType parameter in Adobe Pass Authentication metrics
 exl-id: a5004887-d5fa-468e-971b-10806519175b
 ---
-# Benefits of using the Clientless deviceType parameter in Adobe Pass authentication metrics {#benefits-of-using-the-clientless-devicetype-parameter-in-primetime-authentication-metrics}
+# Benefits of using the Clientless deviceType parameter in Adobe Pass Authentication metrics {#benefits-of-using-the-clientless-devicetype-parameter-in-primetime-authentication-metrics}

 >[!NOTE]
 >